thisprimary/Challenge-1-Intro-to-Python/README.md

     if guess > random:
         print ('Incorrect.
 The number is lower')
         numCount = numCount + 1
-        guess = input("Guess the number between your range: ")
+        guess = input("Guess a number between your range: ")
         while type(guess) is not int:
             if guess.isdigit():
                 guess = int(guess)